 The MHealSc endorsed in Aviation Medicine must include four core Aviation Medicine papers (AVME711 – 714), an approved research methods paper such as AVME 785, and research to the total value of 240 points.
 The research phase can take the form of a thesis (equivalent to 120 points and expected to take two years part-time); or it can be of shorter duration in the form of a research project plus some extra papers.
 Those who plan to progress on to a PhD in the future are advised to undertake the thesis-based research Masters option.
 For more information on undertaking a research based Masters degree contact email@example.com.

 What other research based degrees does OAM offer?

 We are always happy to hear from students interested in completing a PhD with the OAMU.
-Students are able to complete a Research Masters in Aeromedical Retrieval and Transport, Occupational Medicine, or Aviation Medicine.
+We also offer a Research Master's endorsed in Aeromedical Retrieval and Transport, or Occupational Medicine.
 There is a Thesis version (which leads to the PhD) or a Research Project version.
-More about the different Research Masters options.
+More about the different research masters' options.